Considering university alternatives? The benefits of a travel gap year with OMBS graduate Ella Hanegraaf

 Which OMBS skills were most useful to you in your volunteer role?

-Towards the end of our trip we found ourselves at an amazing hostel in the jungle called El Rio.
+Towards the end of our trip, we found ourselves at an amazing hostel in the jungle called El Rio.
 Attached to the hostel was the El Rio Foundation, the main school for local children in the area.
-We were running low on traveling funds by this point so we took an opportunity to become “Creative Volunteers”, which gave us free food and accommodation in the hostel.
+We were running low on traveling funds by this point, so we took an opportunity to become “Creative Volunteers”, which gave us free food and accommodation in the hostel.

 What advice would you give to a young person considering a gap year?